Support our work by becoming our Patron! Learn More

 2. Key machines should constantly be in ‘log off” mode.

-Access code should be known only to those designated personnel and not shared amongst other staff.
+Access codes should be known only to those designated personnel and not shared amongst other staff.

-3. Cashier may hand over the checked out room key to the bellman to collect luggage and check mini-bar and safe boxes.
+3. The cashier may hand over the checked-out room key to the bellman to collect luggage and check mini-bar and safe boxes.
 The bellman must return the used key to the same cashier after removing the luggage from the room.

 “Show Room” / Sales mockup rooms Keys

-1. On a daily basis, a set of rooms will be blocked off for viewing purposes by the Duty Manager – Front Office.
+1. Daily, a set of rooms will be blocked off for viewing purposes by the Duty Manager – Front Office.

 2. Two sets of keys to these rooms will be programmed and placed at the Front Office Reception for site visit purposes.

 Q2.
-What to be done while making a duplicate key?
+What is to be done while making a duplicate key?

 Q3.
-What to be done if the guest has lost his key card?
+What is to be done if the guest has lost his key card?

 Q4.
 Why it is important to verify guest details before handing over the key?

 Q5.
-What step to be taken if you feel suspicious about the person collecting the key ?
+What steps are to be taken if you feel suspicious about the person collecting the key?